rancher/rke2-docs/docs/known_issues.md

 Kubernetes dropped the PodSecurityPolicy feature in v1.25 in favor of Pod Security Admission.
 You can read more about that in the [upstream documentation](https://kubernetes.io/docs/concepts/security/pod-security-policy/).
 For RKE2, this means there are some manual steps that must be taken in case the `profile: cis-1.5` or `profile: cis-1.6` flag had been set on the nodes.

-1. On all nodes, change that flag to `profile: cis-1.23`
+1. On all nodes, update the `profile` value to `cis-1.23`, but do not restart or upgrade RKE2 yet.
 2. Perform the upgrade as normal.
 If using [Automated Upgrades](./upgrade/automated_upgrade.md), ensure that the namespace where the `system-upgrade-controller` pod is running in is setup to be privileged in accordance with the [Pod Security levels](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels):
 ```yaml
 apiVersion: v1